paulinohuerta/gawkRedis-doc/manuscript/01_keys_strings.md

 {:lang="awk"}
     @load "redis"
     BEGIN{
-      c=redis_connect() # the connection with the server: 127.0.0.1:6379
+      # the connection with the server: 127.0.0.1:6379
+      c=redis_connect()
       if(c==-1) {
-        print ERRNO # always you can to use the ERRNO variable for checking }
+        # always you can to use the ERRNO var for checking
+        print ERRNO
+      }
+      # the select redis command
+      ret=redis_select(c,4)
-      ret=redis_select(c,4) # the select redis command; it is assumed that it contains data print "select returns "ret
+      # The above statement assumes that db 4 contains data
+      print "select returns "ret
       pong=redis_ping(c) # the ping redis command
       print "The server says: "pong
-      print redis_echo(c,"foobared") # the echo redis command redis_close(c)
+       # the echo redis command
+      print redis_echo(c,"foobared")
+      redis_close(c)
     }